Is your Workplace Mentally-healthy?

 - – Support early intervention and requests for help, and

 - – Raise awareness of mental health issues across your entire organisational structure.

 - Implement your strategies and review their impact.
 Common impediments include stakeholder resistance, a lack of resources, and the general stigma associated with mental illness.

 - Adjust your strategies and policies and continue to strive towards a mentally healthy environment for your employees.

-As an Accredited Employer of our Employee Assistance Program, you are already making solid steps towards becoming a mentally healthy workplace.
+If you are already a member of our Employee Assistance Program, you are already making solid steps towards becoming a mentally-healthy workplace.
 Perhaps you have a number of good policies in place that recognise the value and importance of mentally healthy workers to your business.

 Promote your EAP

 Don’t just tick the box and put the policies in a drawer.

 Make your mentally healthy policies and programs clearly apparent to your staff and work together towards fostering a culture that actively encourages employees to seek help when they need it.